 · To identify similarities and singularities between cities by mapping in planar and sectional dimensions.

-· To speculate a set of mitigation strategies by designing disposition of natural/artificial subterranean resources, informed by the planar and sectional mapping.
+· To speculate a set of mitigation strategies by designing the disposition of natural/artificial subterranean resources, informed by the planar and sectional mapping.

 · To manifest and discuss what the profession of landscape architecture can and should do to tackle climate change through landscape architectural methodology.

-Final presentation of the semester’s research and the vertical maps with an accompanying 1000- word-essay: 50%
+The final presentation of the semester’s research and the vertical maps with an accompanying 1000- word-essay: 50%

 Midterm review and one (1) intermediate presentation: 35%